Great White Shark Surface Viewing & Cage Diving Trips, Overberg Activities

 The Islands

-Shark Alley is the channel between the 2 islands, and is protected from the worst of the Southern Atlantic's weather...this is where we park the Apex Predator.
-The islands, and Shark Alley itself are teeming with life.
+Shark Alley is the channel between the two islands, and is protected from the worst of the Southern Atlantic's weather...this is where we park the Apex Predator.
+The reefs and Shark Alley itself are teeming with life.
 Cape Fur Seals, Jackass Penguins, and a wide variety of sea birds are commonly seen from the boat.
 From July to November, Southern Right Whales are spotted almost every day as well!
 Dolphins are sometimes sighted.

 Passenger Requirements & Equipment

-• Cage diving with us does not require a scuba certification.
+• Cage diving with us does not require scuba certification.
 Minimal experience is needed to go down in the cage.

-• Everyone is welcome for surface viewing of the White Sharks as they are surface feeders and can be observed closely from the boat.
+• Everyone is welcome for surface viewing of the White Sharks as they are surface feeders and can be observed from the boat.

-• All diving equipment is supplied free of charge, including towels and protective jackets for the cold and waterspray.
-Warm clothing, a cap, sun block, camera & film are essential items for the trip.
+• All diving equipment is supplied free of charge, including towels and protective jackets for the cold and water spray.
+Warm clothing, a cap, sunblock, camera & film are essential items for the trip.

 • A DVD of the day's activities is also available at an extra cost.